Hemakuma/cisco-dc-automation/LabGuide/section-6-3-jenkins.md

 ### Exercise-6
 #### Configure the webhook on the gitlab.
-If you like the gitlab notify Jenkins that something has changed in the repo and go deploy it again, you need to configure something called webhook.
+If you like the gitlab to notify Jenkins that something has changed in the repo and go redeploy it again, you need to configure something called webhook.

 1. Switch to back to the `gitlab` tab.
 2. Go to `ansible` project